llenroc/AspShop/README.md

 Current score: [![BCH compliance](https://bettercodehub.com/edge/badge/a-einstein/AspShop)](https://bettercodehub.com)

 #### Purpose
-* Testing and demoing some ASP techniques, MVC in particular.
+* Creating a working web application for test and demo purpose based on ASP and MVC.
-* It should become an equivalent of the WpfShop.
-* Follow the commits to see in what stage this is in.
+* This should become an equivalent of my WpfShop.
+Follow the commits to see in what stage this is in.

 #### Aspects
 * MVC.